dxwc/youtube_subscriber/ytube_gui/README.md

 # Run
 * Either
-	* go into directory in terminal and `./ytube` or,
+	* go into the directory in terminal and `./ytube` or,
-	* go to the directory in gui and double click the program to start using it
+	* go into the directory and double click the executable

 # Use
 Hopefully is obvious.